Welcome to General Medicine Showcase!

 What our website is about:

 We will showcase new and exciting breakthroughs in technology (especially medical technology) that may lead to this biotechnology paradise.
 For each new breakthrough we will try to break it down and explain exactly how this new breakthrough may impact the every day person in the near future.
+We will also feature coupons to help you get a hold of these technologies when they become available!

 What we are not: